 - Site Plan Review (or other permitting).
 The agencies who approve site plans (and other permits) that follow a zoning approval have an important role in conducting the conformance review and are authorized to make a determination if the submission is in substantial conformance.
 ZED has two compliance planners who serve as a resource for these plan reviewers to answer questions without a formal interpretation.

 - Interpretation.
 If the nature of the change is such that a formal written determination is needed or desired, the interpretation process is available to a requestor.
 The Zoning Administrator has delegated the responsibility and authority for preparing these interpretations to the Division Director of the Zoning Evaluation Division.
-The request is reviewed against the standards found in the Zoning Ordinance and the Zoning Ordinance provides guidance on what constitutes a minor modification and what exceeds that threshold.
-Please refer to the specific Zoning Ordinance sections below related to minor modifications for:
+The request is reviewed against the standards found in the Zoning Ordinance, which provides guidance on what constitutes a minor modification and what exceeds that threshold in subsection 8100.A(1).

 - Minor Variation.
 If a requested change cannot be administratively approved as a minor modification but falls into certain limited categories, a requestor can ask for a minor variation which is heard by the Board of Supervisors as a consideration item at a board meeting.
 Requirements and eligibility information can be found on the Minor Variations webpage.

 - Single Issue Amendment.
 If a request is not in substantial conformance with the approval, modification will require an amendment, processed in accordance with the regulations of the Zoning Ordinance, with public hearings in front of the appropriate body.
 If the change can be characterized as a single issue, the request may be considered a “single issue amendment” where review is generally focused on the single issue at hand.